 tribeOS is a next generation advertising marketplace that seeks to deliver more value to advertisers and publishers by providing transparency through free software and open source protocols.
 It uses the Bitcoin Cash blockchain to process seamless value transfer between users.

-Every company, niche, market and industry is a tribe. tribeOS is an advertising operating system that achieves a pure, peer-to-peer value exchange like the tribes of old, connecting the perfect prospects with the best products and services, at the right time.
+Every company, niche, market and industry is a tribe. tribeOS is a display advertising operating system that achieves a pure, peer-to-peer value exchange like the tribes of old, connecting the perfect prospects with the best products and services, at the right time.

 tribeOS gives publishers 85% of an ad’s revenue share.
 That’s 50%-100% more than is given by most major networks.